Health Insurance 2025: What’s Next

 Elroy Jetson using a futuristic screen for a telemedicine visit.

-Telemedicine exploded during the COVID-19 pandemic.
-Now it’s a core part of many plans.
-Cigna, for example, covers virtual visits through MDLIVE.
-By 2025, expect full integration of digital tools like Fitbit or Apple Watch.
-These devices monitor heart rate, glucose, and more.
-Insurers will use them to offer better, cheaper care.
+Cigna covers virtual visits through MDLIVE.
+By 2025, expect full integration of tools like Fitbit or Apple Watch.
+These devices track heart rate, glucose, and more.
+Insurers will use this data to cut costs and improve care.
 That means fewer hospital visits and lower premiums.
-According to McKinsey, digital health use jumped 38% in 2023 alone.
+Digital health use jumped 38% in 2023, says McKinsey

 2. Personalized Plans For You